 The team in Cleveland Clinic’s Mellen Center for Multiple Sclerosis recognizes that whether you have been newly diagnosed with multiple sclerosis or have been living with multiple sclerosis for many years, you can be left with a lot of unanswered questions or overwhelmed by on-going management of the disorder.
 To help, we now offer two ways to conveniently see a multiple sclerosis specialist online using the Cleveland Clinic Express Care® Online tool.

-- Multiple Sclerosis Education: If you or a loved one suffers from multiple sclerosis meet with our nationally-renowned specialists for an virtual education visit, no physician referral required.
+- Multiple Sclerosis Education Visit: If you or a loved one suffers from multiple sclerosis meet with our nationally-renowned specialists for a virtual education visit, no physician referral required.
 Let our specialists answer your most pressing questions, provide personalized education and share insights into how we manage care for individuals with multiple sclerosis.
 If you would like to use Express Care Online for an educational visit, please sign in to or establish a login for Express Care Online.
 Once logged in navigate to “Multiple Sclerosis Education” and select the “Schedule” button where you will be able to schedule a visit that’s convenient for you.

 Multiple Sclerosis Performance Test